ghostofbug/OttoGalleryApp/README.md

 ## Limitation
 - User favourite not sync to server when user sign in.
 It's only store at local device
-- Public Image API restriction quota: 50 request/hour (unsplash api)
+- Public Image API restriction quota: 50 request/hour (unsplash api) (around 500 photo can fetch 1 hours)

 ## Project Structure
 - Android: Android project of app